rams3sh/Dirty-Scripts/Thupparivalan/README.md

 Each time when Thuppu is run, it creates a state file where it records the entire tree structure of the parent folder.When it is run the next time , it again records the current state of the folder tree structure and diffs between the laststate and current state to identify all the changed files.

-Through this identification, it takes all the fileID (Google Driver reference to identify given folder/file) of each of the changed file and downloads them in the same folder structure within a newly created folder with naming convention of "Evidence-<DD-MM-YYYY_HH-MM-SS>".
+Through this identification, it takes all the fileID (Google Drive reference to identify given folder/file) of each of the changed file and downloads them in the same folder structure within a newly created folder with naming convention of "Evidence-<DD-MM-YYYY_HH-MM-SS>".

 Note:
 -----